Does your camera make phone calls? How many megapixels is your cell phone? Doesn’t makes sense does it?

 With the increasing popularity of built in cameras with our cell phones today, it’s no longer a question as to whether you’ll use it at all but how often you’ll use it.
 It seems as though there is as much emphasis on the cameras in the phones today as there is memory, battery length and amount of apps we can store.
 I recently saw a TV commercial for a phone with a camera and the only thing they talked about were the features of the camera, nothing else.

-Statistics on the popular photo sharing site Flickr demonstrate how far behind I am in regards to what devices are being used to capture the majority of digital photos today.
-Flickr has the ability to track the type of camera used for every photo that is uploaded to their site via the embedded EXIF data usually saved when the photo is uploaded.
+Statistics on the popular photo sharing site Flickr demonstrate how far behind I am in regards to what devices people use to capture the majority of digital photos today.
+Flickr has the ability to track the type of camera for every photo that people upload to their site via the embedded EXIF data usually saved when the photo is uploaded.
 They admit that sometimes it’s not an exact science but it’s reliable enough to show what devices are consistently being used the most.
 See where I’m going with this?
 To date, the top 4 ‘most popular cameras’ of Flickr users are the iPhone 4, 4S, 5 & 5S.
 Naturally, they also top the 4 out of 5 ‘most popular camera phones’ on the site with the Samsung III in 5th place.

 Do yourself a favor.
 Plug that phone in, make a copy of the photos to your computer or tablet.
 Keep them on your phone to use as a portable photo album if you like, but have at least 2 copies.
 Storage is cheap, memories are priceless.